 Scottish Charities or constituted community groups which are based in Edinburgh and focus their activities in the city.

-Organisations must have an overall income of no more than £200,000 per year.
+Organisations should usually have an overall income of no more than £200,000 per year.

 Timescale of projects

 The OneCity Trust generally awards funding for projects lasting one year but will consider funding ‘one off’ projects.

 Legacy Fund from Travis Perkins Managed Services/ City of Edinburgh Council

-For the second year running, The OneCity Trust is delighted to be able to offer applicants the opportunity to have their grant application considered by Travis Perkins Managed Services.
+The OneCity Trust is delighted to be able to offer applicants the opportunity to have their grant application considered by Travis Perkins Managed Services (TPMS).
 TPMS were awarded a contract with the City of Edinburgh Council in 2016 and the two organisations are working in conjunction with the OneCity Trust to allocate a Community Benefit fund to projects in the city.